rnabioco/valr/cran-comments.md

 ## Resubmission

 This is a resubmission.
-In this second version I have:
+In this third version I:

+* updated the DESCRIPTION by singly-quoting and describing the use of 'BEDtools'.

+In the second (previous) resubmission, I:

 * Updated to the CRAN MIT LICENSE template.